tsawler/signer/readme.md

 	signed, _ := sign.SignURL("http://example.com/test?id=1")
 	fmt.Println("Signed url:", signed)

-	// output is something like:
+	// Output is something like:
 	// http://example.com/test?id=1&hash=.3w4TgJ.pAJWBPAO5k1cimZJ-nrRKnlvosOY1Krrp3ALf1rOAds

-	// verify that a signed URL is valid, and was  issued by this application.
+	// Verify that a signed URL is valid, and was  issued by this application.
 Here,
 	// valid is true if the URL has a valid signature, and false if it is not. valid, _ := sign.VerifyURL(signed)
 	fmt.Println("Valid url:", valid)